-We find one by sheer luck, run by Indians.
-For the record, South Africa has the biggest population of Indians outside of India.
+We find one by sheer luck, run by a family of entrepreneurs.
 They sell us a compatible battery for almost R500.
 We take it, because they’re the only open place and it comes with a 1 year warranty.

 Back home, we put in the new battery, the car starts, we have a little rest and then we’re on our way.
 The trip is uneventful, the aircon works, the ABS works, the radio works, the lights work, and we’re happy.
 We arrive at my god daughter’s birthday party three hours late, but we’re happy.